dbohdan/structured-text-tools/README.md

 * [AWK Vs NAWK Vs GAWK](https://www.thegeekstuff.com/2011/06/awk-nawk-gawk/) — a comparison of features present in different implementations.
 * [busybox-w32](https://frippery.org/busybox/) includes a full implementation of POSIX awk and other tools like `sed` in a single Windows executable.
 * [GNU Awk 5 binaries for Windows](https://sourceforge.net/projects/ezwinports/files/) by [EZWinPorts](https://www.gnu.org/software/emacs/manual/html_node/efaq-w32/EZWinPorts.html).
+* [GoAWK](https://github.com/benhoyt/goawk) is a cross-platform implementation of awk with added support for CSV.
+The project provides binaries for many platforms, including Windows.

 ### POSIX commands